Rina Sawayama: Collaborations

-In 2016, Sawayama collaborated with Taiwanese visual artist, John Yuyi, on a visual series critiquing Asian, including Japanese, beauty standards.
+In 2016, Sawayama collaborated with Taiwanese visual artist, John Yuyi, on a visual series critiquing East Asian, including Japanese, beauty standards.
 Subsequently, she was profiled in Vogue.
 In the interview, Sawayama described the genesis of the idea and collaboration: "For a lot of women in Japan, these are the expectations people put on them, from anime culture, kawaii culture… that can really put women at a disadvantage, objectifying and infantilising them."
 Sawayama has worked with Nicola Formichetti for MAC x Nicopanda.
 Formichetti also directed the music video for Sawayama's track "Ordinary Superstar".
 The genesis of the partnership was outlined in i-D.

 Artistry

 Sawayama has said that she began singing after her family engaged heavily in karaoke and first sang "Automatic" by Hikaru Utada in front of her parents as its music video aired on television.
 She cited Utada as the reason she "started doing music."
 She has mentioned Madonna as a "huge inspiration" to her.
 Sawayama also frequently cites Lady Gaga as an inspiration and began using her vocal technique bel canto after researching her singing techniques.
 She has been described by music critics as a soprano.
 She listed Aretha Franklin, Beyoncé, Janelle Monáe, Alicia Keys and Karen O as vocalists she admires.
 At the age of twelve, Sawayama convinced her father to give her a guitar after she began listening to Avril Lavigne and taught herself to play chords on it.
 She subsequently began writing songs after doing so.
-Other influences Sawayama cite include: Christina Aguilera, Britney Spears, Evanescence, NSYNC, Justin Timberlake, Kylie Minogue, Limp Bizkit, Destiny’s Child, Pink, Ringo Sheena and Taylor Swift, among others.
+Other influences Sawayama cite include: Christina Aguilera, Britney Spears, Evanescence, Sugababes, NSYNC, Justin Timberlake, Kylie Minogue, Limp Bizkit, Destiny’s Child, Girls Aloud, Pink, Ringo Sheena and Taylor Swift, among others.

 Feminism

 Scholars June Kuoch and Allegro Wang said of Sawayama's craft that it challenges, "the white hegemonic masculine gaze" through Sawayama's lyrics, performances and delivery.
 Sawayama's incorporation of feminist themes is a recognition that, "pop music is a distinctly feminized genre and therefore, is imbued with the politics and positionality of women within a song or album’s respective moment in culture and history".

 Sawayama has been vocal about the importance of feminism in the music industry, noting that "misogyny and abuse in the music industry" is rampant following complications regarding the ownership of her masters and therefore release of new music in the year 2023 and onward.

-In 2017, Sawayama criticized pop-star Madonna for casting Asian women as nail salon employees, noting that Madonna chose to portray them as, "silent stereotypical accessories to her overpriced skin care line".
+In 2017, Sawayama criticized pop-star Madonna for casting East Asian women as nail salon employees, noting that Madonna chose to portray them as, "silent stereotypical accessories to her overpriced skin care line".

 On the music industry’s competitive nature, Sawayama has commented, "it's silly" that female musicians are pitted against one another, and would prefer the industry to be an all-inclusive space.